-During the Reporting Period, the amount of $NO_x$ , $SO_x$ and PM emitted from the Group's vehicles are reduced by 6%, 25% and 6% respectively.
-A higher amount of GHG emissions derived from refrigerants is also another factor that contributes to higher GHG emissions in the Reporting Period.
-As the Group started to operate the new refrigerant system in the Reporting Period, the system no longer supports the use of the natural refrigerants.
-However, the Group committed to using environmentally friendly refrigerants continuously in order to reduce GHG emissions.
+During the Reporting Period, the amount of NO_x , SO_x and PM emitted from the Group's vehicles are reduced by 14%, 5% and 14% respectively compared with the previous reporting period.
+The total GHG emissions intensity in tCO_2eq/m^2 decreased by 83% compared with the previous reporting period.
+A significant decrease in amount of GHG emissions derived from refrigerants is also another factor that contributes to lower GHG emissions in the Reporting Period.
+Although the Group has operated the new refrigerant system since 2022, the system no longer supports the use of the natural refrigerants, the Group committed to using environmentally friendly refrigerants continuously in order to reduce GHG emissions.